 The internal stress may also affect the performance of the torsional VCD.
-The residual gradient strain will result in curved surface, which would lift the movable fingers up to have an extra offset and reduce the overlap area.
-However, the torsional VCD with a larger offset can provide a longer stroke to allow larger rotation angle.
-In our case, the extra offset between movable finger center and fixed finger center due to the internal stress is found to be around 3 μ m initially, which is not considered in the simulation model.
+The residual gradient strain will result in a curved surface, which would lift the movable fingers up to have an extra offset and reduce the overlap area.
+However, the torsional VCD with a larger offset can provide a longer stroke to allow a larger rotation angle.
+In our case, the extra offset between the movable finger center and fixed finger center due to the internal stress is found to be around 3 μ m initially, which is not considered in the simulation model.
 This might be the reason why experimental results show larger rotation angles around 150 V than simulation results.
+However, even the Young's modulus (1.142 GPa) of AZ9260 covered by a thin Cu layer is much lower than single crystal silicon (160-200 GPa); compared to torsional VCDs made of single crystal silicon reported previously [28, 29], the polymer torsional VCD fabricated here needs higher driving voltage to achieve the same rotation angle due to our limitations on fabrication capability.
+For example, the minimum gap size here is 8 μ m, which could be further improved by a better exposure system.
+Another issue would the thickness of the polymer.
+A thicker photoresist will be helpful in providing a larger overlap area between fixed and movable fingers; also it may support a larger suspended space to avoid stiction without using supporting bars.